 1. You Don’t Want to Owe More Than the Car Is Worth

 If you are buying a new vehicle, it is critical to pay at least a 20% down payment, and it still may not be enough to avoid this common pitfall.
-The minute you drive a new car off the lot, it loses approximately 10% of its value, and you can expect the value to go down another 10% in the first year.
+After you drive a new car off the lot, it loses approximately 10% of its value in the first month, and you can expect the value to go down another 15% each year.

 If you have made less than a 20% down payment, that means you will be underwater on your loan before you have even really gotten to appreciate your vehicle or make good progress on paying off the loan.